RitchieLab/dnanexus/apps/association_result_annotation/Readme.md

 ## How does this app work?

-App run on a custom bash script that process the input file and import it into a SQLite database.
+The app runs on a custom bash script that processes the input file and imports it into a SQLite database.
 Then, SQLite queries are used to add the requested annotations to the input file.
-It also uses [Biofilter 2.4](http://ritchielab.psu.edu/files/RL_software/biofilter-manual-2.4.pdf) to annotate SNP to Genes.
+It also uses [Biofilter 2.4](http://ritchielab.psu.edu/files/RL_software/biofilter-manual-2.4.pdf) to annotate SNPs to Genes.